AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 ---
 # Cart persistence

-A persistent shopping cart tracks unpurchased items that are left in the cart and saves the information on the current device so that it remains accessible when the logged-in session expires.
+A persistent shopping cart tracks unpurchased items in the cart and saves the information.
+This process ensures that the contents of the shopping cart remain accessible when the logged-in session expires.

-If a customers is _remembered_, the contents of their shopping cart remains accessible on the current device when the logged-in session expires.
-After the session expires, the customers shopping cart is accessed using  the persistent cart session.
+If a customer is _remembered_, the contents of their shopping cart remains accessible on the current device when the logged-in session expires.
+After the session expires, the customer's shopping cart is accessed using the persistent cart session.
 If the same customer logs in on another device or browser and adds something to their shopping cart, and then returns to the device with an active persistent session, their shopping cart is updated with the added items.

 Using a persistent shopping cart can reduce the number of abandoned shopping carts and increase sales.
 The persistent shopping cart **does not** expose sensitive account information at any time.